Ghosticollis/SOD_Building_Upgrade_Tool/README.md

 # How to use
 - This module can run on any server. no rocketmod or other plugin platforms is needed.
 - This module need 0Harmony library to be installed on the server. (you can search it on the internet)
-- all what you need to do is to download the module from releases section, uncompress, copy the folder SodBuildingUpgrader to inside your server Modules folder. that's it. to confirm that you did it rigt the full path of the file Mod.module should look like this: Your_unturned_server/Modules/SodBuildingUpgrader/Mod.module
+- all what you need to do is to download the module from releases section, uncompress, copy the folder SodBuildingUpgrader to inside your server Modules folder. that's it. to confirm that you did it right the full path of the file Mod.module should look like this: Your_unturned_server/Modules/SodBuildingUpgrader/Mod.module
 - if server map is not vanilla map, not Limestone, and not Arid Reborn then you should create config file for your map so the module get to know what to upgrade to what. you can see examples at config folder.

 # Compile from source